Jaack17/Currency-Exchanger/README.md

 2. It then prompts the user for the following information:
    - The amount in the source currency they want to convert.
-   - The source currency (e.g., USD).
+   - The source currency (e.g., USD, $, United States Dollar).
-   - The target currency (e.g., EUR).
+   - The target currency (e.g., EUR, €, Euro).

 3. The program validates user input for currencies and numerical amounts.